MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/SKUDifferences.md

 - Enhanced Mode VM Connections are disabled by default on Windows Server hosts
 - Intercept and VMBus throttling are disabled by default on Windows Server hosts

-## Windows Client ##

-### Features that are limited to a subset of Windows Client Hosts ###

-Hyper-V is only available on Enterprise and Professional versions of Windows Client.

-### Windows Client Specific Default Settings ###

-Enhanced Session Mode is enabled by default on Windows Client hosts.

-Intercept and VMBus throttling are disabled by default on Windows Client hosts

 # Guest Feature Differences #